themohitnair/3rd-Sem-Textbooks/README.md

-Certainly!
-Below is a simple README in markdown for your repository:

 # TextBook and Notes Repository (ISE)
 ---

 Welcome to the ISE TextBook and Notes Repository!
-This repository contains a collection of essential books in the field of computer science along with notes essential for exam preparation.
+This repository contains a curated collection of essential books in the field of computer science along with notes crucial for exam preparation.

 ## Books Included: